Published On: Feb 19 2013 07:12:59 PM ESTUpdated On: Feb 20 2015 02:00:00 AM EST

 1936: German actor Max Schreck, most often remembered today for his lead role as the vampire Count Orlok in the 1922 film "Nosferatu," dies of a heart attack at age 56 in Munich, Germany.

-1929: Actress Amanda Blake, best known for her 19-year stint as the saloon proprietress Miss Kitty Russell on the TV western "Gunsmoke," is born Beverly Louise Neill in Buffalo, N.Y.
+1929: Actress Amanda Blake, best known for her 19-year stint as the saloon proprietress Miss Kitty Russell on the TV western "Gunsmoke," is born Beverly Louise Neill in Buffalo, New York.
 She died from complications of AIDS at age 60 on Aug.
 16, 1989.

 1927: In Oslo, Norway, Norwegian skater Sonja Henie wins the first of an unprecedented 10 consecutive World Figure Skating Championships at the age of 14.

-1925: Film director Robert Altman, best known for movies such as "MASH," "McCabe and Mrs. Miller," "Nashville," "The Player," "Short Cuts" and "Gosford Park," is born in Kansas City, Mo.
-Altman (second from right) is seen here with Woody Harrelson, Meryl Streep and Lindsay Lohan at the premiere of his film "A Prairie Home Companion" on Feb.
-12, 2006, about nine months before dying from leukemia at the age of 81.
+1925: Film director Robert Altman, best known for movies such as "MASH," "McCabe and Mrs. Miller," "Nashville," "The Player," "Short Cuts" and "Gosford Park," is born in Kansas City, Missouri.
+Altman is seen here backstage with his honorary Oscar statuette for his career achievments during the 78th Annual Academy Awards on March 5, 2006, about eight months before dying from leukemia at the age of 81.

 1924: Gloria Vanderbilt, the socialite and clothing designer most noted as an early developer of designer blue jeans, is born in New York City.
 A member of the prominent Vanderbilt family of New York, she is also the mother of CNN's Anderson Cooper.
 She's seen here in a 1958 photo.